Spherical Principal Curves: Enhancement of Principal Circle for Initialization

-For our principal circle, we consider an intrinsic optimization algorithm that does not use an approximation; thus, it is simple and is applicable to some situations focused on a two-dimensional sphere instead of a high-dimensional one.
-Let $d_{Geo}(x, y)$ denote the minimal geodesic distance between two points $x$ and $y$ on a sphere.
-For a given dataset $D$ and a circle $C$ on a sphere, let $\delta(D,C)$ be the sum of squares of distances between circle and data, defined as
+For our principal circle, we consider an intrinsic optimization algorithm that does not use any approximations.
+Let $d_{Geo}(x,\, y)$ be the geodesic distance between $x,\, y \in S^2$.
+For a given dataset $D$ and a circle $C$ on $S^2$, let $\delta(D,\, C)$ be the sum of squares of distances between circle and data, defined as

 where $\mbox{proj}_C(x)$ denotes a projection of $x$ on $C$.
-The goal is to find a circle $C$ on the sphere that minimizes $\delta(D,C)$.
-To solve this optimization problem, we represent a circle $C$ by a center $c$ of the circle and a radius $r\in [0, \pi]$ that is a geodesic distance between the center $c$ and the circle $C$.
-This representation is not unique.
-For example, let $c^\prime$ be the antipode of $c$, then $(c,r)$ and $(c^\prime, \pi-r)$ represent the same circle $C$.
-Nevertheless, it is not crucial to the optimization problem since we simply find a representation of the least square circle.
-See Figure~\ref{fig3}.
-By using a spherical coordinate system, it is able to parameterize $c$ as $(\theta, \rho)$, where $\theta$ denotes the azimuth angle and $\rho$ is the polar angle.
-By symmetricity of the circle, $d_{Geo}\big(x, \mbox{proj}_C(x)\big)$ can be easily calculated by
+The goal is to find a circle $C$ on $S^2$ that minimizes $\delta(D,\, C)$.
+To solve this optimization problem, we represent a circle $C$ by a center $c$ of the circle and a radius $r\in [0,\, \pi]$, the geodesic distance between the center $c$ and the circle $C$.
+This representation is not unique \citep{Jung2011}.
+For example, let $c^\prime \in S^2$ be the antipodal point of $c$ that is diametrically opposite to $c$ on $S^2$, then $(c,\, r)$ and $(c^\prime,\, \pi-r)$ represent the same circle $C$.
+Nevertheless, it is not crucial to the optimization problem because we simply find a representation of the least square circle.
+By using a spherical coordinate system, it is able to parameterize $c$ as $(\theta,\, \rho)$, where $\theta$ denotes the azimuthal angle and $\rho$ is the polar angle.
+By symmetry of the circle, $d_{Geo}\big(x,\, \mbox{proj}_C(x)\big)$ can be easily calculated by

 Thus, we have